Stillbirth Facts

 Our Commitment

-We believe knowledge is power, and when we make the world a safer place for reproductive and maternal health care, everyone wins.
-We have an intentional focus to reduce the racial disparities affecting Native Hawaiian, Pacific Islander, Black, Hispanic or Latino, and Indigenous expectant parents and their pregnancies.
+We believe knowledge is power, and when we make the world a safer place for maternal health care, everyone wins.
+We have an intentional focus to reduce the differences in health outcomes affecting those communities most at risk of enduring a stillbirth.

-Research has revealed that expectant parents of color are more likely to experience the tragedy of stillbirth.
+Research has revealed that some groups of expectant parents are more likely to experience stillbirth.

-According to the CDC, Black pregnancies have a 1 in 101 chance of ending in stillbirth.
+Black pregnancies have a 1 in 100 chance of ending in stillbirth according to the CDC.

 Feel the Beat